-Use social media to highlight students' academic. athletic and involvement in school.
-Overall show the community showing school pride.
+Use a variety of methods to highlight students' academic. athletic and involvement in school.
+Increase school spirit and demonstrate school connectedness.

 Increasing school connections to school with students, parents, staff, alumni and community:

 Pep rallies during break to recognize students for a variety of reasons such as academics, athletics and extra curricular activities